Why Choose Our First Aid Course?

 What’s First Aid?

 First aid is technically a stopgap measure provided to sick or injured people before the professionals arrive to administer advanced medical care.
 It’s sometimes enough for minor injuries but can make a big difference for more serious situations.
 It also goes beyond simply knowing how to alleviate pain or dress up wounds.

 First aid includes simple ideas such as basic hygiene to more complex actions such as conducting proper Cardiopulmonary Resuscitation (CPR).
 First aid training not only gives you the knowledge to help people in times of emergency, it also allows you to do just that without putting your own life or safety at risk.

 Why Do You Need to Learn First Aid

 No matter where you are, it’s always best to know what to do when someone near you gets injured or suffers a medical emergency like a heart attack or seizure.
 After all, a person’s life might just be saved by a Good Samaritan with first aid training or knowledge of CPR.

 Training with Australia Wide First Aid offers additional benefits that others may not have, besides a guarantee of the best pricing possible.
-This includes nationally recognised training, option for 1-day courses, same-day certification, and access to first aid supplies.
+This includes nationally recognised training, option for 1-day courses and same-day certification.
 And if you’re registering for a group of 8 people or more, you can also take advantage of on-site first aid training.

 Are You Qualified to Do First Aid?